-In 1988 the much altered shingle style, John F. Remsen House (ca. 1885) was displaced by the Park Ridge Development and had been up on blocks subsequently.
+In 1988 the much altered shingle style, John F. Remsen House (ca. 1885) was displaced by the Park Ridge Development.
 Late in 1990, the Remsen House was acquired by the Roslyn Preservation Corporation which planned to carefully strip and study the structure and relocate it to the site of the Caleb Valentine House, ca. 1820 (#58 Main Street), which burned in 1877.
-The site had been donated to the Preservation Corporation by Roger Gerry and Floyd Llyon late in 1990.
-The architect for the project was Guy Ladd Frost; the architectural historian was John R. Stevens and the contractors were Jim Kahn and Peter Kahn.
+The site had been donated to the Preservation Corporation by Roger Gerry and Floyd Lyon late in 1990.
+The architect for the project was Guy Ladd Frost, the architectural historian was John R. Stevens and the contractors were Jim Kahn and Peter Kahn of Sea Cliff Woodworks.

-In February 1990, the John f.
-Remsen House, (TG 1993-94) was up on blocks awaiting a move to a new site on Glen Avenue, Roslyn,.
-John Stevens completed measured drawings of the building in October 1990 and Guy Ladd Frost prepared foundation drawings.
-In March 1991 with approval for restoration plans from the Historic District Board, the John F. Remsen House components, were moved.
-By May 1991 the shell was reconstructed on the new site ready for door and window installation by Sea Cliff Woodworks.
-The Thomas Claphan Barn (ca. 1875-1876) was relocated to the Remsen site on Glen Avenue in December 1991 to provide garage space.
+In February 1990, the John F. Remsen House, (TG 1993-94) was up on blocks awaiting a move to a new site on Glen Avenue, Roslyn.
+John Stevens completed measured drawings of the building in October 1990, and Guy Ladd Frost prepared foundation drawings.
+In March 1991, with approval for restoration plans from the Historic District Board, the John F. Remsen House components were moved.
+By May 1991 the shell was reconstructed on the new site ready for door and window installation.
+The Thomas Clapman Barn (ca. 1875-1876) was relocated to the Remsen site on Glen

+Avenue in December 1991 to provide garage space.
 Restoration work was completed in 1993.

-A General George Washington Roslyn visit Bicentennial was held April 22, 1990 at the George Washington Manor restaurant.
+A General George Washington Roslyn Visit Bicentennial was held April 22, 1990 at the George Washington Manor restaurant.
 General Washington had breakfast at Onderdonk's and visited the grist mill and paper mill on April 24, 1790.
 All the buildings still stand.
-The 1990s were also the focus of restoration efforts on Old Northern Boulevard and Mott Avenue.
-The Estella Seaman House (ca. 1888) (TG 1993-94) refurbishing was completed in September 1992.
+(The 1990s were also the focus of restoration efforts on Old Northern Boulevard and Mott Avenue.
+The Estella Seaman House (ca. 1988) (TG 1993-94) refurbishing was completed in September.)